yandex-cloud/docs/en/monitoring/concepts/data-collection/unified-agent/installation.md

    Download the agent's executable file and then create a configuration file, for example, with the settings for [delivering Linux system metrics](../../../operations/unified-agent/linux_metrics.md).
 For more information about agent configuration, see [{#T}](./configuration.md).

-   To run the agent, execute the command below:
+   To start the agent, run the command:

    ```bash
    ./unified_agent --config unified_agent.yml